adelevoye/adelevoye.github.io/_pages/research.md

 ### Working Papers

-- Delevoye, Angele and Landemore, Helene. ''[When does deliberation Work?
-Results from a natural experiment in the French Great National Debate]'' (*under review*)
+- Delevoye, Angele and Landemore, Helene. ''When does deliberation Work?
+Results from a natural experiment in the French Great National Debate'' (*under review*)

-- Delevoye, Angele. ''[Ideology and polarization in Congressional hearings]''
+- Delevoye, Angele. ''Ideology and polarization in Congressional hearings''

-- Delevoye, Angele. ''[Descriptive and differential representations in Congressional hearings]''
+- Delevoye, Angele. ''Descriptive and differential representations in Congressional hearings''